MultiSafepay/docs/content/payments/features/moto/_index.md

     - /payments/features/moto/
 ---

-Mail Order/Telephone Order (MOTO) is a feature that lets you process credit card payments with card details provided by phone or email.
-You can create the transaction via your MultiSafepay dashboard or our API.
+Mail Order/Telephone Order (MOTO) is a MultiSafepay solution that lets you process card-not-present payments over the phone or by email.

-Supported payment methods:
+## How it works

+The customer provides their credit card details to you over the phone or by email.

+Since MOTO skips [3D Secure](/features/3d-secure/about) authentication, you bear the increased risk of fraud.
+To&nbsp;help ensure the customer is the cardholder, ask them to provide as much identifying information as possible, e.g.:

+- Full name
+- Address
-- American Express
+- Phone numbers
-- Mastercard
+- Email address
-- Visa
+- Name of bank

-{{< alert-notice >}} **Note:** Using MOTO skips [3D Secure](/features/3d-secure/about) verification. {{< /alert-notice >}}
+- A copy of their signature on some correspondence, e.g. a scanned order confirmation

+You handle the transaction via your MultiSafepay dashboard or our API.

+MOTO supports: American Express, Mastercard, Visa, and our generic credit card gateway.

 ## Activating MOTO
 Email a request to activate MOTO to <sales@multisafepay.com>